FelipeMaxRosa/C-/README.md

+This is a desktop application for a clothing store so that the owner could control inventory, his customers' credit and accounts payable.
+The programming language used was C # and MySQL local database.

 Esta é um aplicação desktop para uma loja de roupas para que o proprietário pudesse controlar estoque, crediário de seus clientes e contas a pagar.
 A linguagem de programação utilizada foi o C# e banco de dados local MySQL.